plaindata-ai/censoredROC/cenROC_V1/README.md

 ```
 pip install lifelines
 ```
-Import the datasets from the lifelines package along with ___cenroctest___ package
+Import the datasets from the lifelines package along with ___cenroc___ package

 ```
 import lifelines.datasets as data
-from cenroctest import cenROC
+from cenroc import cenROC

 df_test = data.load_panel_test()